What’s the average conveyancing fees?

 Fees for buying a leasehold properties

-While the above sections cover the typical costs for freehold property, there are several extra costs involved when purchasing a leasehold property.
+While the above sections cover the average conveyancing fees for freehold property, there are several extra costs involved when purchasing a leasehold property vs freehold property.

 As the amount of work involved is greater, expect the basic legal fee to rise.
 On average the legal costs of buying a leasehold property will be at least £200 more expensive than buying a freehold.